-Authors have been writing books to help others with their sales performance for seemingly forever.
-There are literally countless amounts of “self-help” titles out there to help you boost your productivity in the sales workplace.
-But honestly, a majority of them seem oblivious to the biggest productivity detractor of them all: technology.
-There isn’t anything out there that has fully addressed the modern salesperson’s digital attachment issue.
-Until now.
+Authors have been writing books to help others with their for seemingly forever.
+There are literally countless amounts of “self-help” titles out there to help you boost your in the sales workplace.
+But honestly, a majority of them seem oblivious to the biggest detractor of them all: technology.
+There isn’t anything out there that has fully addressed the digital attachment issue of the modern .

-Jill Konrath, a decorated leader in modern sales strategies and prolific author, just released her newest title, More Sales Less Time: Surprisingly Simple Strategies for Today’s Crazy-Busy Sellers, and it’s the first book of its kind to tackle the problem of digital attachment that is ubiquitous in our jobs today.
-You might think this obsession with technology is a necessity in the world of selling today–your buyers are mobile so, therefore, you must be too.
-But this constant state of connection is destroying your work productivity, and Konrath thinks it’s time we own up to our addiction.
+Jill Konrath, a decorated leader in modern sales strategies and prolific author, just released her newest title, More Sales Less Time: Surprisingly Simple Strategies for Today’s Crazy-Busy Sellers , and it’s the first book of its kind to tackle the problem of digital attachment that is ubiquitous in our jobs today.
+You might think this obsession with technology is a necessity in the world of selling today-your buyers are mobile so, therefore, you must be too.
+But this constant state of connection is destroying the of your , and Konrath thinks it’s time we own up to our addiction.
 Frankly, after having read the book… she is right!

 Problem #1: The notification high